Why Happy Hour Still Works (and Why Most Venues Get It Wrong)

 8. Multi-Department or Cross-Company Meet & Greet

-A successful meet & greet is deliberately low-pressure.
+A good meet & greet keeps things low-key.
 No speeches, no forced networking, no awkward icebreakers.
-Instead, rely on environmental cues: shared tables, standing-friendly layouts, and food designed for grazing rather than seated dining.
+Instead, use the environment: shared tables, layouts that encourage standing, and food meant for casual snacking rather than full meals.

-Food and drink strategy matters.
-Offer one or two simple drink specials and a compact menu of items that can be eaten with one hand.
-Overly complex service slows the room and breaks conversation flow.
+Food and drink plans matter.
+Offer one or two simple drink specials and a small menu of items easy to eat with one hand.
+Complex service slows things down and interrupts conversations.

 Typical budget: $250–$600